-CHFA encourages project teams to simulate the federal "Dig Once" mandate for its projects.
-Project teams shall consider the simultaneous construction of broadband infrastructure alongside other related construction projects, wherever feasible.
+Project teams should consider the simultaneous construction of broadband infrastructure alongside other related construction projects, wherever feasible.
 This has the potential to save considerably on construction costs and allow simultaneous construction of broadband infrastructure alongside other rehab and new construction projects.